austriapro/ebinterface-ubl-mapping/README.md

 * v4.5.8 - 2020-08-13
     * Mapping UBL `AdditionalItemProperty` to ebInterface `AdditionalInformation` (ebInterface 5.0 or higher) on line level
 * v4.5.7 - 2020-07-08
-    * Using "Invoice/DueDate" as an alternative to "Invoice/PaymentMeans/PaymentDueDate"
+    * Using `Invoice/DueDate` as an alternative to `Invoice/PaymentMeans/PaymentDueDate`
 * v4.5.6 - 2020-05-26
     * Updated to ph-ebinterface 6.1.5 with ph-xsds 2.3.0 (new Maven groupId)
 * v4.5.5 - 2020-05-14
-    * Updated to support ebInterface 6.0
+    * Updated to support ebInterface 6.0 from and to UBL
     * Fixed a divide by zero error if payableAmount is 0
 * v4.5.4 - 2020-04-01
     * Now ebInterface 5.0 `Contact` email addresses and telephone numbers are also mapped to UBL (see [issue #2](https://github.com/austriapro/ebinterface-ubl-mapping/issues/2))